Uruk period: Development of administration

-The Uruk period, particularly in its late phase, is characterized by the explosion of "symbolic technology": signs, images, symbolic designs and abstract numbers are used in order to manage efficiently a more complex human society.
+The Uruk period, particularly in its late phase, is characterized by the explosion of "symbolic technology": signs, images, symbolic designs, and abstract numbers are used in order to manage a more complex human society efficiently.
 The emergence of institutions and households with some important economic functions was accompanied by the development of administrative, and later accounting, tools.
 This was a true managerial and labor 'revolution.'
 The development of bookkeeping instruments and accounting techniques was accompanied by that of instruments for dividing up time, weights and measures, prices, and therefore various practices of standardization and even planning, formalizing economic relationships, and establishing a "technology of social control" enabling Urukean institutions to better coordinate the use of their resources, and the control of the workers.

 Seals were used since the Late Neolithic (ca. 6500-6000 BC) to secure merchandise that had been stocked or exchanged, to secure storage areas, or to identify an administrator or merchant.
 With the development of institutions and long-distance trade, their use became widespread.
-In the course of the Middle Uruk period (ca. 3500 BC), cylinder seals (cylinders engraved with a motif which could be rolled over clay in order to impress a symbol in it) were invented and replaced the simple seals.
+In the course of the Middle Uruk period (ca. 3500 BC), cylinder seals (cylinders engraved with a motif that could be rolled over clay to impress a symbol) were invented and replaced simple seals.
 They were used to seal clay envelopes and tablets, and to authenticate objects and goods, because they functioned like a signature for the person who applied the seal or for the institution which they represented.
 Sealing became important in many areas of the Near East in the 4th millennium.
-On the periphery of “Greater Mesopotamia”, Arslantepe saw the elaboration of a complex administrative system based on the sealing of cretulae, pieces of clay applied to close doors and containers.
+On the periphery of “Greater Mesopotamia”, Arslantepe witnessed the elaboration of a complex administrative system based on the sealing of cretulae, clay seals applied to close doors and containers.

 Numerical tablet from Tepe Sialk (Iran), ca. 3500-3350 BC?
 Louvre Museum.

-The Uruk period also saw the development of various accounting tools, by the middle of the 4th millennium (Middle Uruk period).
-Accounting tokens (also referred to as calculi), representing goods that were moved and stored and had to be accounted, already existed during the Late Neolithic.
-They improved during the Uruk period in order to figure more goods, with the making of "complex tokens" of various forms: balls, cones, rods, discs, etc. Clay spherical envelopes (or bullae) containing tokens were created around this period: these are clay balls which contain tokens and could have numerical signs inscribed on their exterior, indicating their content; the bullae could be broken to verify with the tokens the veracity of the numbers inscribed on it.
-This lead slightly later to the creation of numerical tablets, a simplification of the bullae with only the inscription and no tokens, which served as an aide-mémoire, and then to "numero-ideographical" tablets, adding ideographic signs figuring goods, a decisive step in towards the invention of writing.
+The Uruk period also saw the development of various accounting tools by the middle of the 4th millennium (Middle Uruk period).
+Accounting tokens (also referred to as calculi), representing goods that were moved and stored and had to be accounted for, already existed during the Late Neolithic.
+They improved during the Uruk period to produce more goods, including "complex tokens" of various forms: balls, cones, rods, discs, etc. Spherical clay envelopes (or bullae) containing tokens were created around this period: these are clay balls that contain tokens and could have numerical signs inscribed on their exterior, indicating their contents; the bullae could be broken to verify, with the tokens, the veracity of the numbers inscribed on them.
+This led slightly later to the creation of numerical tablets, a simplification of the bullae with only the inscription and no tokens, which served as an "aide-mémoire", and then to "numero-ideographical" tablets, adding ideographic signs for goods, a decisive step towards the invention of writing.